-An optimized cloud native environment requires a cultural shift—one that enables teams to build new skills and motivations for the type of cross-team work required in distributed, modern cloud environments.
-The transformation can be difficult when the people involved do not clearly see the benefits of change.
+A DevOps transformation requires a cultural shift so that teams can build new skills and motivations for the type of cross-team work required in a true DevOps practice.
+The transformation can be difficult when the people involved do not see the benefits of change as a clear objective.

-Service level objectives (SLOs) provide a powerful mechanism to codify team goals in a way that stakeholders can measure and share.
+Service level objectives (SLOs) provide a powerful mechanism to codify the goals of a DevOps team in a way that can be measured and shared.
 They also provide clear boundaries on service expectations that help teams achieve greater velocity and freedom in experimenting with new approaches.

-This tutorial defines SLOs for successful service delivery objectives and provides guidance on how to utilize New Relic instrumentation to surface current performance metrics relative to those objectives.
-Measurable SLOs, and visibility into your current progress towards those SLOs, help to ensure that you can properly assess future optimization efforts.
+This tutorial defines SLOs for successful service delivery objectives and utilize New Relic instrumentation to surface the current performance metrics relative to those objectives.
+Measurable SLOs and visibility into your current progress against those SLOs ensure that you will be able to properly assess future optimization efforts.

 An SLO is an agreed upon means of measuring the performance of your service.
 The SLO defines a target value of a specified quantitative measure, which is called a service level indicator (SLI); for example: